When discouragement strikes, we don’t always find our way out from under its darkness right away. Here are ten quick lifts that work for me.

 8. Learn how to encourage yourself.

 10. Read something inspiring.
 Norman Vincent Peale greatly encouraged me in the many stories of apparent failures in The Power of Positive Thinking.
-Or this.
+Or these books.

 Inspired by: The Motivational Editor